Z4ck404/add-ebs-csi-driver-to-eks/README.md

 ## Examples:

 You can find examples in `/examples`.
-The exmaple `/examples/default-with-k8s-resources` creates a pvc and a pod to test if the csi in installed and working properly.
+The example `/examples/default-with-k8s-resources` creates a pvc and a pod to test if the csi in installed and working properly.

 ## The module:
 <!-- BEGIN_TF_DOCS -->